myrrlyn/website-content/about.md

 Arlington, Virginia for my work.
 My friends from camp and college are mostly back in the Great Lakes, and my friends from work are primarily in San Francisco and New England, so the physical distance encourages my strong online social presence.
-I’m now living in Madison, Wisconsin with my fiancée and within driving range of some friends and family, which I appreciate a lot.
+I’m now living in Madison, Wisconsin with my wife and within driving range of some friends and family, which I appreciate a lot.

 I have volunteered as a leader and instructor with Scout troops in every area I have lived.
 Scouting has been a fundamental aspect of my life since I was six